mattfoster/hackerific.net/content/projects.md

 ## Pending

-* `digirig`: I bought a [digirig](https://digirig.net/category/hardware/), in March 2021.
-  This is a combined audio and USB-serial interface for controlling ham radios.
-  I need to build cables.
 * `open-sleeve`: I've started building an Open Sleeve dipole for the 10m and 6m bands, as detailed in RadCom April 2021.
 I've bought some metal poles, nylon base and saddle clips, but I'm still awaiting part of the metal I need.